dstroma/datetimex-quickie/README.md

             YYYY-MM-DD HH:MM:SSZ
             YYYY-MM-DD HH:MM:SS[+-]NN
             YYYY-MM-DD HH:MM:SS[+-]NN:NN

+    The returned DateTime will have its time\_zone set to the floating timezone, or offset-only timezone, as appropriate.

     The internal parser cannot handle unusual cases, such as dates before year 0000 or after year 9999, for example.